voxdotdev/pycrashcourse/chapter_4/notes/overview.md

 ## Copying a List

 * To copy a list, make a slice that includes the entire original list by omitting the first index and the second index `[:]`.
 This tells Python to make a slice that starts at the first item and ends with the last item, producing a copy of the entire list, as shown in [Foods](../exercises/foods.py).

+## Tuples

+* Sometimes it will be necessary to create a list of items that cannot change.
+Tuples allow for that.
+Python refers to values that cannot change as **immutable**, an immutable list is called a tuple.

+## Looping Through All Values in a Tuple

+* Tuples can be looped through via a for loop in the same way as lists.

+## Writing over a Tuple

+* While tuples cannot be modified directly, a new value can be assigned to a variable that represents a tuple.

+* See examples of these overviews in [Tuples](../exercises/tuples.py) and [Overwrite Tuple](../exercises/overwrite_tuple.py)

+## Formatting Guidelines

+### Indentation

+* The [PEP8](https://peps.python.org/pep-0008/) style guide for Python Code, recommends using 4 spaces per indentation level.
+Every text editor provides a setting that lets you use the TAB key but then converts each tab to a set number of spaces.

+### Line Length

+* The PEP8 style guide advises to limit all lines to a maximum of 79 characters.
+For flowing long blocks of text with fewer structural restrictions, the line length should be limited to 72 characters.

+### Blank Lines

+* To group parts of the program visually, use blank lines within reason.
+By following the examples in this book the balance should be clear, generally separating lines of code that do different things from one another, defining a list versus accessing data from a list, with one blank line in between.